Carreau/phd-dissertation/parts/part3.rst

     F_{ret}(d) &= F_{da}(d)\times(1-S(d)) + F_{plad}(d)\times S(d)\\

-Where :math:`S(d)` is the interpolation function for a bead of 4.34 µm diameter.
-We can see that the model represents correctly the retraction and especially the position and value of the minimum of the retraction function without fitting parameters when we use the diameter of the probe bead as a typical scale for the transition when changing direction.
+where :math:`S(d)` is the interpolation function for a 4.34 µm diameter bead.
+We can notice that the model correctly represents the retraction and especially the position and value of the retraction function minimum without fitting parameters, when using the probe-bead diameter as a typical scale for the transition when changing direction.

 Discussion